Biography:

 Research Interests [Research]:

-- Cyber-Physical Systems (CPS) and Smart & Connected Communities (S&CC): Intelligent Transportation, Sharing Economy, Mobility-on-Demand
+- Smart & Connected Communities (S&CC): Mobility-on-Demand, Socio-Technical Systems

-- Urban Computing Cyberinfrastructure: Geographic Information System (GIS), Spatio-Temporal Data Management, Socially-Conscious AI, Location and Sensor Data Privacy-Preserving Learning
+- Urban Computing Cyberinfrastructure: Socially-Conscious AI, Location and Sensor Data Privacy-Preserving Learning

-- Data Mining, Machine Learning, & Artificial Intelligence (DM, ML, & AI): Sensor/Location/User Data Learning, Spatio-Temporal Data Science and Data Analytics, Large Language Models (LLMs), Foundation of Indoor Localization
+- Machine Learning & Artificial Intelligence (ML & AI): Multimodal Large Language Model (MLLM), Foundation of Indoor Localization

-My Recent Publications [Google Scholar] [DBLP] [Selected Pub List] [Research Gate]:
+My Recent Publications [Google Scholar] [DBLP] [Pub List] [Research Gate] [ORCiD]:

 Resources for Current and Prospective Students: